uavster/mavwork/README.md

 HOW TO RUN
 ==========
-First run a proxy for your MAV
+First, run a proxy for your MAV
 ------------------------------
 ### AscTec Pelican
 1. Connect your wifi to the Pelican adhoc network and login with ssh